So What Happens Next?

 - Often the content of the prophets message will be given spontaneously at the time of speaking.
 However, the message may be given beforehand during prayer.
 Many O.T. prophets received their message contents in a dream, a vision, or during prayer to be delivered to the people at a later date.

 - It is more forth-telling than it is foretelling.
-Sometimes it may predict the future.
+Sometimes the prophecy may predict the future.

 - The apostolic foundation is incomplete without the presence of the prophetic anointing.